-- The candidate has completed a Master’s degree program from an accredited institution.
+- Completion of a Master’s Degree program from an accredited institution.

-Campus and online course availability varies by program.
+- Campus and online course availability vary by program.
 Please contact the enrollment team for more information.

 Graduate Education Homepage